Our residency programme is based on three core principles: archives, community and nature.

 About the residencies:

-Archival Bootcamp is a weekly nomadic artistic residency.
+Archival Bootcamp is a six-day artistic residency.
 It gather artists, curators and creative professionals from around the world.
 Combining theory, practice and spare time, we anchor on the power of archives through artistic practice, critical memory and creative writing.

 Situated in critical pedagogies, we propose learning communities to produce collective knowledge from our singularities: geopolitical anchorages, ways of doing and transdisciplinary knowledge.